v1psta/atst/README.md

 In development mode, there is a `DEV Login` button available on the home page that will automatically log you in as Amanda.

+### Seeding the database

+We have a helper script that will seed the database with requests, workspaces and projects for all of the test users:

+`pipenv run python script/seed.py`

 ## Testing

 Tests require a test database: